Delaware Air National Guard: Persian Gulf

 During the 1991 Gulf War, the Headquarters 166th Tactical Airlift Group, 166th Consolidated Aircraft Maintenance Squadron, and the 142nd Tactical Airlift Squadron were activated in January 1991 involving over 275 Air Guard members.
 Shortly thereafter, members of the 166th Tactical Clinic were also called upon, bringing the total Air Guard involvement to over 350.
 All eight C-130 Hercules aircraft were deployed with the Air Guard to the Persian Gulf.
 The Air Guard merged with the 1670th Tactical Airlift Group (Provisional) at Prince Sultan Air Base (Al Kharj), part of the largest composite U.S. Air Force wing in the entire Persian Gulf area.
 The unit flew missions carrying personnel and fuel bladders critical to destroying the Iraqi Republican Guard.
 They were also one of the first crews that flew into Kuwait International Airport to begin rebuilding.
-In May, they moved a significant portion of the Shiite Muslim refugees to a camp in Saudi Arabia السعودية.
+In May, they moved a significant portion of the Shiite Muslim refugees to a camp in Saudi Arabia.
 In January and February personnel from the 166th Civil Engineering Squadron were also tasked with the 100% enlargement of the mortuary facility at Dover Air Force Base.

 Brig.
 Gen. (then Lieutenant Colonel) Ernest Talbert served in combat zones in Southwest Asia as a C-130 pilot in support of Operation Desert Storm.
 On 11 Nov 2005 he became the first African-American general in the history of the Delaware National Guard.
 Upon his retirement as Chief of Staff, Headquarters, Delaware Air National Guard on 11 Jan 2009, Brig.
 Gen. Talbert received the honorary rank of major general.
 Maj.
 Gen. Hugh T. Broomall, Special Assistant to the Director, Air National Guard, spoke of General Talbert's military career of 36 years, 30 of which were in the Delaware Guard:

 Ernie Talbert's career is the clearest proof we have in the Delaware National Guard that outstanding performance merits ever higher positions of leadership.
 Delaware and the nation should be proud of General Talbert's career contributions, including his mentoring of dozens of Airmen, his wartime combat service and leadership, and his steadfast devotion to those who serve in the Delaware National Guard and wear the uniform of the U.S. Military.
 General Talbert has upheld his oath to support and defend the Constitution of the United States and the Constitution of the State of Delaware against all enemies, foreign and domestic.

 The Delaware Air National Guard units returned on 31 May 1991.